 “Creativity is the life blood of our industry, but it is also the key to generating the real system change it needs to survive.
 At Burberry, we are committed to helping create value chains that are truly supportive of both our communities and our environment, and we know this will require the same focus, ingenuity and excellence that we channel when designing our products.”

 Co-Founder and Co-CEO

-Co-Founder and Co-CEO, Allbirds (2014).
+Co-Founder and Co-CEO, Allbirds (2015).
 Zwillinger has long been passionate about making things from renewable resources, which led him to start Allbirds and begin tackling sustainability in the footwear industry.
-Prior he spent six years at biotech firm Terravia (formerly Solazyme, Inc.) leading its renewable chemical business and developing and selling high performance algae-based chemicals into various industries, such as CPG, personal care, and industrials.
-Prior that, Zwillinger worked in advisory and investment roles at Industry Ventures, Deloitte Consulting and Goldman Sachs.
+Prior to co-founding Allbirds, he spent six years at biotech firm Terravia (formerly Solazyme, Inc.) leading its renewable chemical business and developing and selling high performance algae-based chemicals into various industries, such as CPG, personal care, and industrials.
+Previously, Zwillinger worked in advisory and investment roles at Industry Ventures, Deloitte Consulting and Goldman Sachs.

 “Companies have to start accounting for environmental impact as they would for profit margins and pay for the pollution that they emit.
 We cannot afford to compromise any further on sustainability – climate change is the most urgent issue of our generation, and the fashion industry has a clear responsibility to drive meaningful progress.”